Occipital Lobe Lesions

 3. Strokes: Interruption of blood supply to the occipital lobes, leading to tissue damage.

-4. Infections: Such as encephalitis or meningitis affecting the occipital lobes.
+4. Infections: Such as or affecting the occipital lobes.

 5. Degenerative diseases: Like Alzheimer’s or Parkinson’s disease, which can cause gradual damage to brain tissue.